michaelguse/sample_app/README.markdown

 sales and marketing organization headquartered mostly on the east (European manufacturers) or the west coast (Japanase manufacturers).

-Automotive manufaturers sell a large part off their vehicles through dealerships, which are mostly independently owned, unless the manufacturer has "grand-fathered" dealerships.
+Automotive manufaturers sell a large part of their vehicles through dealerships, which are mostly independently owned, unless the manufacturer has "grand-fathered" dealerships.

 Dealerships and/or customers are being given incentives by the manufacturing company to help them